 The Course Structure

-Over six Tuesdays in October & November participants will meet, on each occasion, for two and a half hours to:
+Over eight Tuesdays in April, May & June participants will meet, on each occasion, for three hours to:

 - Create a safe space to share something of their personal story